koel/docs/3rd-party.md

-# 3rd-Party Integration
+# 3rd-Party Integrations

-Out of the box, Koel supports several (non-mandatory) 3rd-party integrations which (helpfully) enhance your experience.
+Out of the box, Koel supports several (non-mandatory) 3rd-party integrations which should (helpfully) enhance your experience.
 They are…

 ## Last.fm